cloud-based CMMS for asset lifecycle management

 Planning a preventive maintenance strategy is an important element in asset lifecycle management from the beginning.
 During the acquisition stage, it’s a good practice to enter the new asset’s details into your CMMS and determine what, if any, preventive maintenance tasks to assign to it.

-A high-quality CMMS, like eMaint, can automate work order creation and ensure that your work orders contain all of the steps and instructions teams need.
+A high-quality CMMS can automate work order creation and ensure that your work orders contain all of the steps and instructions teams need to carry them out successfully.
 Building checklists, safety measures, and even photographs into your work orders is a great way to standardize workflows so that tasks are done the right way, every time.

 Once the maintenance task is complete, the resulting data can be used for root cause analysis.
 This helps managers fine-tune their preventive maintenance plans and improve future performance.